sandyjmacdonald/sandyjmacdonald.github.io/_posts/2021-12-28-analysing-home-environmental-data-with-influxdb-and-r.md

 plotting the mean PM10 level by hour of day.
 If there was no trend, I guess we'd expect to see the points scattered almost randomly.
-Instead, what we see is that the PM10 level starts rising at around 3pm, peaking between 8pm and 11pm, then falling through the night and morning, with a bump between 7 and 8am.
+Instead, what we see is that the PM10 level starts rising at around 3pm, peaking between 8pm and 11pm, then falls through the night and morning, with a bump between 7 and 8am.

 Particulate matter levels are affected in a complex way by other environmental factors like humidity, rainfall, temperature, wind speed and direction, as well